metagenlab/chlamdb/docs/tutorial/website.rst

 \

-It's also possible to seach for a gene or product name:
+It's also possible to search for a gene or product name:

     * mreb_
     * `mreb Waddlia`_